bagofcli.js

 *

-* @param {String} message: the warning message string to be displayed
+* @param {string} message Warning message to be displayed.

 */